molbrain/MORE-RNAseq/README.md

 #### Usage

+The typical uage for MORE-RNAseq for the bulk pair-end RNA-seq data.

-Please copy all scripts in the same directory as the below image.
+Please copy all scripts in the your same working directory as the below image.

 Your data (fastq files) is needed to copy into the subdirectory named `Rawdata`.

 After modifying some parts of the above scripts properly, do these sequentially by the order of the number of each script in the same directory.

 The information on the parts which should be modified and the other points to take care of are described in the below Note section.

+The workflow is the typical usage for MORE-RNAseq, so of course you can modify the pipeline and exchange the tools as you like.

 #### Note